 "Dating someone that's not your soul mate is a waste of time.
 The only kind relationship I'm interested in is one that's sure to have a happy ending.
 If you're going to fall in love, fall in love once.
 Find your ideal partner, a person that you love so much that it feels like you're burning up inside."

 My beliefs about love were abnormal, clearly.
-My classmates certainly seemed willing to hookup with anything that walks, and they seemed happy enough.
+My classmates certainly seemed willing to hookup with anything that walked, and they appeared happy enough.

-But I realized something in my 2nd year.
-My soul mate wasn't going to just fall from the sky into my lap.
+But I realized something in my 2nd year of high school.
+My soul mate wasn't going to just fall out of the sky into my lap.
 I wanted to experience a real, flesh and blood love, not some made up fairly tale version of it that only existed in my head.

 -The childhood friend that wants to spend her life at your side- -The classmate that dreams of meeting her knight in shining armor- -The underclassman that wants to become an expert at romance- -The upperclassman that longs to bring happiness to the family she holds dear-

 My meeting these girls was nothing but a series of coincidences.
 But if what happens next is up to me, then maybe I can decide it starts right here, right now.
-I won't know if this is the right move or not until this is all over.
+I won't know if I'm making the right moves or not until this is all over.
 All I know is that the only one that can turn a chance encounter into true love is me.

 ---- The heroine and protagonist suddenly start dating, and as they spend time together, they fall in love for real.